IBM/kubernetes-speech-assistant/README.md

-# Talk to an app which which can create and manage your kubernetes instances
+# Talk to an app that can create and manage your Kubernetes instances

->A Kubernetes Assistant which can manage your Kubernetes clusters on IBM Cloud through voice
+>A Kubernetes Assistant that can manage your Kubernetes clusters on IBM Cloud through voice

-Imagine driving to work early in the morning, when you realise that you need to deploy a backend on a Kubernetes cluster which you are yet to provision.
-Knowing that provisioning a cluster could take several minutes after selecting the right configuration needed for your task, you visualize sitting in front of your computer staring idly at the screen, waiting for the cluster to be initialized and wishing that you could start work immediately.
+Imagine being away from your computer when you realize you need to deploy a back end on a Kubernetes cluster that you have not yet provisioned.
+Knowing that provisioning a cluster could take several minutes after selecting the right configuration for your task, you visualize sitting in front of your computer staring idly at the screen, waiting for the cluster to be initialized and wishing that you could start work immediately.

 Not in my world!

-This code pattern demonstrates a Kubernetes speech assistant application, to which you can simply talk to in natural language, and provision, view and manage your Kubernetes clusters without having the need to do it manually on the cloud interface.
-The pattern showcases an Android Application which the end user would interact with, and a NodeJs backend server that holds the application logic and talks to the IBM Cloud Kubernetes service.
-The pattern demostrates use of the IBM IAM OpenID using the OpenID Connect specifications for a native application, and showcases use of Watson Assistant to understand the natural language spoken by the user, holding the context of speech, and converting the user intent into executable Kubernetes commands to be performed on the IBM Cloud.
+This developer code pattern demonstrates a Kubernetes speech assistant application for an Android mobile device.
+You can simply talk on your phone in natural language to provision, view, and manage your Kubernetes clusters without having to do it manually on the cloud interface.

+The pattern showcases an Android app that mobile device users interact with and a Node.js back-end server that holds the application logic and talks to the IBM Cloud Kubernetes Service.
+The pattern demonstrates use of the IBM Identity and Access Management using the OpenID Connect specifications for a native application.
+It also showcases Watson Assistant to understand the natural language spoken by the mobile users, holding the context of the speech and converting the speakers’ intent into executable Kubernetes commands that are run on IBM Cloud.

-When the reader has completed this code pattern, they will understand how to:
+In this code pattern, you learn the following skills:

-* Create an Android application connected with the OpenID Connect specifications for IBM IAM openID
+* Create an Android application connected with the OpenID Connect specifications for IBM Identity and Access Management.
-* Develop a Node.js server using Express.js which interfaces with the IBM Watson Assistant and IBM Kubernetes service
+* Develop a Node.js server using Express.js, which interfaces with the Watson Assistant and the IBM Cloud Kubernetes Service.
-* Setup Watson Assistant and create intents, entities and a dialog flow
+* Set up Watson Assistant to create intents, entities, and a dialog flow.
-* Convert speech to text and text to speech natively for an Android application
+* Convert speech to text and text to speech, natively for an Android application.
-* Manage OpenID Connect authorization tokens on an Android application
+* Manage OpenID Connect authorization tokens on an Android application.
-* Deploy a Node.js backend server on the IBM Kubernetes container service
+* Deploy a Node.js back-end server on the IBM Cloud Kubernetes Service.

 # Architecture flow